What happens when you stop taking Ozempic?

 1. Your appetite will likely come back

-The active ingredient in Ozempic — semaglutide — not only stimulates the release of insulin.
+The active ingredient in Ozempic—semaglutide—not only stimulates the release of insulin.
 It also slows down gastric emptying, so you feel full faster.
 It’s also thought to further reduce appetite by interacting with areas of the brain in charge of feeling full and satisfied.

 2. You’ll probably regain some of the weight you lost

-Ozempic should be part of a comprehensive treatment plan that also includes diet and exercise, so keeping up with your diet and exercise routine can help prevent some of the rebound weight gain that can happen when you stop taking Ozempic.
+Ozempic should be part of a comprehensive treatment plan that also includes diet and exercise.
+So, keeping up with your diet and exercise routine can help prevent some of the rebound weight gain that can happen when you stop taking Ozempic.
 However, your appetite and food cravings will return, so you will likely regain some of the weight you lost on Ozempic.

-3. The appearance of Ozempic face may go away
+3. The appearance of “Ozempic face” may go away

 Ozempic face” is a nonmedical term that describes the gaunt, wrinkled appearance your face can take on when you lose a significant amount of weight in a short period of time.
-The drooping or sagging of the facial skin occurs because your face holds a lot of fatty tissue, which gives your face volume.
+The drooping or sagging of the facial skin can occur because your face holds a lot of fatty tissue, which gives your face volume.
 But when you lose weight, these fat cells shrink faster than the skin on top of them, resulting in a wrinkled appearance.

-While “Ozempic face” occurs with any kind of weight loss — particularly rapid weight loss — it has become associated with Ozempic or other GLP1 medications due to the drug going viral on TikTok and social media for its weight loss effects.
-Facial fillers can help restore the volume that occurs with weight loss.
-However, if you regain weight after stopping Ozempic, some of that weight will return to your face, reducing the appearance of “Ozempic face”.
+While Ozempic face can occur with any kind of weight loss—particularly rapid weight loss—it has become associated with Ozempic and other GLP-1 medications due to the drugs going viral on social media for their potential weight loss effects.
+Facial fillers can help restore the volume that may occur with weight loss.
+However, if you regain weight after stopping Ozempic, some of that weight will return to your face, reducing the appearance of Ozempic face.

 4. You may experience more blood sugar spikes